 Import Constituent data separately from Donation data.
-For example, in cases where the Constituents who need to be added to more than one Group during an Advanced Import can be accommodated with Salsa CRM.
-Group data would have to be in separate rows.
 Donation imports cannot have blank data in the required Donation columns, so it's recommended to manage a separate import file for this project.

 Review the instructions for Importing New Constituent data or Updating Existing Constituent data, with one important caveat.
 There can be only one Group designation per row of data.
+Create separate rows with identical Constituent Number, First Name, and Last Name and different Group designations.
 See the image below where the same constituent is imported into multiple Groups.

 When preparing your data for import and the Constituent has to be added to more than one Group...

 - Copy any Import ID or Constituent Number, First Name, and Last or Org Name values onto new rows at the bottom of the list.

 - Add a Group column that will assign them to each desired Group.
 Including the Import ID or Constituent Number is absolutely vital to ensure that the update targets the correct Constituent by using the unique identifier.